 - Heatwaves can damage soils and pastures.
-One of the most effective ways of protecting soils and pasture roots systems is to have adequate ground cover to protect the soil from radiant heat. - Heatwaves can create animal welfare challenges.
-Having insight in the probability of higher than usual temperatures can allow proactive prioritisation in ensuring animal welfare can be ensured should a heatwave occur. - There is no single temperature threshold defined for a heatwave in Australia.
+One of the most effective ways of protecting soils and pasture roots systems is to have adequate ground cover to protect the soil from radiant heat. - Heat stress can impact animal health and wellbeing.
+Ensure livestock have easy access to water and shade, and monitor animals. - There is no single temperature threshold defined for a heatwave in Australia. - Bushfire is also a risk during heatwave events.
+Knowing bushfire conditions are likely can enable early preparations, such as ensuring relocating livestock to safer areas or establishing fire breaks.

-- Bushfire is also a risk during heatwave events.
-Knowing bushfire conditions are likely can enable early preparations, such as ensuring relocating livestock to safer areas or establishing fire breaks. - Using the decile bar charts and timeline graphs in addition to the chance of extremes map for both maximum and minimum temperature provide insight in the temperature ranges to be expected.
+• Using the decile bar charts and timeline graphs, in addition to the chance of extremes map, for both maximum and minimum temperature provides insight into the temperature ranges to be expected.
 It can give an indication if a heatwave may be on the cards.